 Overview

-Project Vanguard redefined the design language for CBS Sports, creating a shared foundation that enabled consistent scaling across News and Entertainment.
+Project Vanguard redefined the visual and interaction language for CBS Sports and established a shared system foundation designed to scale across platforms.

 A Living System for a New Generation